olivierKopp/Teaching-HEIGVD-AIT-2016-Labo-Docker/report.md

 We can also modify the provision script to allows restart of the systems (adding a remove of the third webapp container and modifying the run command by the one we executed just before).

-### M3
+### M3 :

+##### Based on your previous answers, you have detected some issues in the current solution.
+Now propose a better approach at a high level.

 A better approach would be to detect changes on runtime and to be able to add node to the haproxy without having to relaunch to whole infrastructure each time.

-### M4
+### M4 :

+##### You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
+How can we manage the web app nodes in a more dynamic fashion?

 It should be possible to add or remove the nodes dynamically, without knowing their names or addresses.
-One solutions is to create a cluster where all nodes communicate, which will allow the haproxy which node are actives at any times.
+One solutions is to create a cluster where all nodes communicate, which will allow the haproxy to know which node are actives at any times.

-### M5
+### M5 :

+##### In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.

+##### Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
+If no, what is missing / required to reach the goal?
+If yes, how to proceed to run for example a log forwarding process?

 The basic use of docker container doesn't allows the execution of multiple process, once the main process stops, the container is killed.
-What we need to achieve that is another abstract layer such as a process supervisor, which will always running and will launch and monitor other processes.
+What we need to achieve is to have another abstract layer such as a process supervisor, which will always be running and will launch and monitor other processes.

-### M6
+### M6 :

+##### In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
+If we take a closer look at the `run.sh` script, we see two calls to `sed` which will replace two lines in the `haproxy.cfg` configuration file just before we start `haproxy`.
+You clearly see that the configuration file has two lines and the script will replace these two lines.

+##### What happens if we add more web server nodes?
+Do you think it is really dynamic?
+It's far away from being a dynamic configuration.
+Can you propose a solution to solve this?

 If we add other nodes, we will also have to add them in the haproxy configuration file.
 This is not dynamic.
 A solution to this problem would be to run a script at each change in the network, which will do modification of the different configuration files.

-Stats page :
+##### Stats page :

 ![](./images/T0_stats_page.PNG)